Office of Admissions

 2Best three (3) A levels full credit subjects will be considered for evaluation.

-3Applicants should have sciences subjects in IB to apply to Syed Babar Ali School of Science & Engineering (SBASSE) at LUMS.
-As far as subjects’ levels is concerned, Mathematics subject at a Higher Level (HL) will be accepted.
-Applicants may take the other sciences subjects at Standard Level (SL).
+3Applicants should have science subjects in IB to apply to Syed Babar Ali School of Science & Engineering (SBASSE) at LUMS.
 Applicants will be required to submit the IBCC equivalence certificate in science subjects for SBASSE.
 For Chemical and Electrical Engineering, the IBCC equivalence certificate should be equivalent to Pre-Engineering Stream.

-Applicants who have not registered or taken the final exams of their FA/ICS/ICOM/FSc/A Level (in at least three full credit A Level subjects) High School Diploma or International Baccalaureate (IB) as yet and are expecting their final results by August 2023 are eligible to apply for admission if they fulfil one of the following academic qualifications:
+Applicants who have not registered or taken the final exams of their FA/ICS/ICOM/FSc/A Level (in at least three full credit A Level subjects) High School Diploma or International Baccalaureate (IB) before the submission of their applications for Fall 2024 and are expecting their final results by August 2024 are eligible to apply for admission if they fulfil one of the following academic qualifications:

-If shortlisted for admission, applicants will be given a conditional offer.
-To join LUMS in Fall 2024, applicants must subsequently meet all the stipulated conditions specified by the Admissions Committee by August 2024.Note: In addition to meeting LUMS' specified conditions, applicants are required to fulfil the academic credential verification requirements of IBCC, the Higher Education Commission (HEC) of Pakistan, or any other relevant authority , including Accreditation Councils.
+If shortlisted for admission, applicants will be given a conditional offer and required to complete their degree before the commencement of Fall 2024 classes.Note: In addition to meeting LUMS' specified conditions, applicants are required to fulfil the academic credential verification requirements of IBCC, the Higher Education Commission (HEC) of Pakistan, or any other relevant authority , including Accreditation Councils.

 Applicants admitted to LUMS and later require attestation of their undergraduate degree by the Higher Education Commission (HEC) , of Pakistan must adhere to the conditions specified by the HEC for the attestation process.
 Detailed information on these requirements can be found on the HEC website.

-1Minimum subjects requirement for O Levels may vary regionally and can be checked by visiting the following link: http://www.ibcc.edu.pk/equivalence.php
+1Minimum subject requirement for O Levels may vary regionally and can be checked by visiting the following link: http://www.ibcc.edu.pk/equivalence.php

 2Applicants should have sciences subjects in IB to apply to Syed Babar Ali School of Science & Engineering (SBASSE) at LUMS.
 Applicants will be required to submit the IBCC equivalence certificate in science subjects for SBASSE.
 For Chemical and Electrical Engineering, the IBCC equivalence certificate should be equivalent to Pre-Engineering Stream.